jb-smoker/avx-vs-csp-terraform/README.md

 - `/csp`: stand-alone terraform code that leverages CSP terraform providers to build cloud networks and the Aviatrix terraform provider for establishing multicloud connectivity.
 - `/images`: in-line images for the readme

+## Infrastructure Deployed

+- Transit VPC/Vnet in Azure and GCP
+- Spoke VPC/Vnet in Azure and GCP
+- Connectivity between Azure spoke and GCP spoke achieved via:
+  - AVX Transit Gateway(s) deployed in Azure and GCP transit VPC/Vnet(s) and connected via Aviatrix transit peering
+  - AVX Spoke Gateways(s) deployed in Azure and GCP spoke VPC/Vnet(s) and attached to their respective Aviatrix Transit Gateways
+- Palo Alto Firewall deployed to Azure Transit Vnet (via Aviatrix) and inserted into the data path via Aviatrix Firenet

 ## Infrastructure Diagram

 Infrastructure built by both sets of code.